lingua-libre/RecordWizard/README.md

 This project is licensed under the GPL v2.0 License - see the [LICENSE](LICENSE) file for details

+## See also
+- "Create a new generator" help page: https://lingualibre.org/wiki/Help:Create_a_new_generator

 ## Acknowledgments
 - Development of this extension was originally funded by a grant of the Wikimedia Foundation (January -> July 2018)
 - Development was in a second time sponsored by Wikimédia France (Mars -> May 2020)